Love adult coloring books? I’ve got 10 easy ways to use coloring pages that you’re going to love!

 Adult coloring books have become so popular!
 I have a few, and it’s fun and relaxing to spend a few hours coloring the intricate designs.
 It’s like being transported back to childhood … in a good way!

-In the past, I’ve let my finished masterpieces (ahem) sit in the books, but then I realized how fun it would be to actually use the pages for something.
-I shared three easy ways to use coloring pages over at The Pinning Mama a while ago, and since then, I’ve come up with even more ideas.
+In the past, I’ve let my finished masterpieces (ahem) sit in the books, but then I started wondering how to use finished coloring pages.
+And I realized how fun it would be to actually use the pages for something.

 I hope you enjoy these 10 easy ways to use coloring pages, plus check out my favorite coloring books and pens, too (scroll to the end of the post for those)!